pixelnest/presskit.html/README.md

 ### Assets

-The images used in this repository can be found on [Unsplash](https://unsplash.com/), a free provider of high-quality images.
+* The images used in this repository can be found on [Unsplash](https://unsplash.com/), a free provider of high-quality images.
+* Pizza gif is from [Giphy](http://giphy.com/).

 [dopresskit]: http://dopresskit.com